engtuncay/engtuncay.github.io/web-css/tw-sizing.md

 - Fixed Widths

-Use w-{size_no} or w-px to set an element to a fixed width
+Use w-{size} or w-px to set an element to a fixed width

 ```html
 <div>